Religious Leaders Put Aside Differences to Find Solutions to Problems in the Americas

 • Nestor Mendez – Assistant Secretary General of the Organization of the American States (OAS)

-• Archbishop José Gomez – Archbishop of Los Angeles, President of the United States Conference of Catholic Bishops

-• Melissa Rogers – Executive Director, White House office of Faith Based and Neighborhood Partnerships
+• Melissa Rogers – Executive Director, White House Office of Faith-Based and Neighbourhood Partnerships

 • Ambassador Rashad Hussain – Ambassador at Large for International Religious Freedom, U.S. Department of State

-• Rev. Jim Wallace - Director, Center on Faith and Justice, George Washington University

-• Rabbi David Saperstein – Director Emeritus, for the Religious Action Center of Reformed Judaism

-• Elias Szcytnicki - Secretary General, Latin America and Caribbean Counsel of Religious Leaders – Religions for Peace
+• Elias Szczytnicki - Secretary General, Latin America and Caribbean Counsel of Religious Leaders – Religions for Peace

 • W. Cole Durham Jr.– President, G20 Interfaith Forum Association

-• Michel Klein-Solomon – Regional Director for Central and North America and the Caribbean, International Organization for Migration (IOM)
+• Michelle Klein-Solomon – Regional Director for Central and North America and the Caribbean, International Organization for Migration (IOM)

-• Kevin O’Reiley – Summit of the Americas National Coordinator, Bureau of Western Hemisphere Affairs, U.S. Department of State
+• Kevin O’Reilly – Summit of the Americas National Coordinator, Bureau of Western Hemisphere Affairs, U.S. Department of State

 • Evens Souffrant – General Director, Ministry of Worship of Haiti

-• Katherine Marshall – Senior Fellow, Berkley Center for Religion, Peace and World Affairs, Georgetown University and, Executive Director, World Faiths Development Dialogue
+• Katherine Marshall – Senior Fellow, Berkley Center for Religion, Peace and World Affairs, Georgetown University; Executive Director, World Faiths Development Dialogue

-About the Summit of the Americas and the Interreligious Forum of the Americas
+About the Summits of the Americas and the Interreligious Forum of the Americas

 About the G20 Interfaith Forum